 The answer to this question depends on which colleges and universities you have on your list.
 Each institution has different policies about the writing test.
-Beginning in 2017, many are no longer requiring students to take the writing test at all (Auburn University, University of Alabama, University of Georgia, Georgia Tech, Vanderbilt University, and Troy University are examples), but some still do ask for the writing test.
+Many are no longer requiring students to take the writing test at all (Auburn University, University of Alabama, University of Georgia, Georgia Tech, Vanderbilt University, and Troy University are examples), but some still do ask for the writing test.
 Year by year, this is subject to change, so please make sure to check with the individual institutions on your list.

 If you’re required to take the writing test once but it doesn’t have to be associated with your highest set of scores, then I highly recommend not taking the writing test while you’re working on maximizing your multiple-choice scores.
 We want all your energy to be focused on those multiple choice scores with nothing held in reserve for the essay.

 If your institution of choice requires the writing test be present for any scores you send them, clearly you’ll need to take the writing test every time.